Matt Austin (actor): Life and career

 Canada's Alliance Releasing has picked up worldwide rights to Don't You Forget About Me, a 75-minute documentary centered on late filmmaker John Hughes starring and directed by Austin.
 It chronicles Austin's recent road trip to the suburbs of Illinois, where he attempted to track down Hughes, who at that point had not written or directed a movie in more than a decade.
 The project features interviews with Ally Sheedy, Judd Nelson, Mia Sara, Kelly Le Brock and Andrew McCarthy.

 Austin was born in Toronto, Ontario, Canada.
 He is Jewish.
+Austin was diagnosed with attention deficit hyperactivity disorder as an adult and has a benign brain tumor.

-Austin recently returned to acting after 13 years, starring in the comedy F'ED, by writer/director Tyler Boyco.
+Austin returned to acting after 13 years, starring in the comedy F'ED, by writer/director Tyler Boyco.